phoneFree call from UK 0800 52 00 161 / Other countries: +34 960 451 185 personPrivate Area

 Uterine fibroids and infertility

-Uterine fibroids do not usually interfere with conception or a successful pregnancy but, in some cases, fertility can be affected because the fibroids can bulge into the uterine cavity.
+Uterine fibroids do not usually interfere with conception or a successful pregnancy but.
+However, in some cases, fertility can be affected because the fibroids can bulge into the uterine cavity.
 If this affects you, you should discuss with your doctor the best options for protecting your fertility.

 PID and fertility

-Untreated pelvic inflammatory disease, which is usually the result of a sexually transmitted infection, can cause infertility in the same way as endometriosis, by causing scarring and ultimately a blockage of the fallopian tubes.
+Untreated pelvic inflammatory disease, which is usually the result of a sexually transmitted infection, can cause infertility in the same way as endometriosis.
+It causes scarring and ultimately a blockage of the fallopian tubes.
 In this case and for the same reasons, IVF would probably be the recommended treatment.

 Retroverted uterus and pregnancy